pyrmont/articles.inqk.net/src/_posts/2025-05-31-podcasts-spring-2025.md

 tags:
 ---

 This is my eighth year of annually[^previous] listing the podcasts I’m listening to.
-As the title says, this is meant to come out in spring but this year I’m writing it well into summer[^late], though; forgive me.
+As the title says, this is meant to come out in spring but this year I’m writing it well into summer, though[^late]; forgive me.

-As with previous entries, the list is broken down into 'Currently Subscribed' and 'Previously Subscribed'[^sections] sections.
+As with previous entries, the list is broken down into 'Currently Subscribed' and 'Previously Subscribed' sections.
 If a podcast came into and went out of rotation within the last 12 months it still goes in ‘Previously Subscribed’.
 Podcasts that are new to the list are in bold and paid podcasts are marked with a 💰 emoji.

 Happy listening!